f-lsq/capkeybara-backend/readme.md

 Cookies was chosen over session and localStorage due to its ability to protect against Cross-Site Scripting (XSS) attacks.The `HttpOnly` flag prevents malicious scripts from accessing the cookies, thus providing a better safeguard for user sessions and sensitive information.

+A request is sent using a refreshToken to get a new accessToken whenever the accessToken is close to expiry.
+If the new token fails to be generated, the user has to log in again.
+Upon log out, the refresh token is added to a black list, preventing it from being reused.

 ### Product Management
 The [product API routes](#api-routes-for-products) allows sellers and admin to create, update and delete products with ease.
 The product information are also [displayed on the frontend](https://github.com/f-lsq/capkeybara-frontend?tab=readme-ov-file#seller-product-page), allowing easy management.